 Representations Using Words

 The importance of words in representing fractions should not be overlooked.
-When we talk about three fourths, the word "three" tells us how many equal parts selected and the word "fourths" tells us how many equal parts make up a whole.
+When we talk about three fourths, the word "three" tells us how many equal parts are being counted and the word "fourths" tells us how many equal parts make up a whole.
 The words are also used to explain a reasoning related to fractions, for example: "I divided my marbles into six equal groups and gave them to six friends.
-Each friend then gets one of the six groups or one-sixth of my marbles."
+Each friend received one of the six groups or one sixth of my marbles.

 Symbolic Representations